 Cost.
 The cost to participate in the Lab is a sliding scale fee of $5.00 to $10.00.
 This fee covers the cost of renting the space, additional workshops, teachers, hired musicians and speakers hosted by the Lab, and community requests as they arise.
 We ask that you pay the fee as close to the beginning of Lab as possible.

 Location: The Lab takes place at various locations week to week.
-Sometimes at the Pearl St. Studio and sometimes at the Boulder Circus Center.
-And occasionally at the Avalon Ballroom.
+Sometimes at the Avalon Ballroom (Tango Studio) and sometimes at the Boulder Circus Center.
 Please check the website calendar (www.bouldercontactlab.com/calendar) for this week's location!

 Beginning and Ending.
-The Lab begins promptly at 10:00 am and ends at 12 or 12:30pm depending on which location we are at.
-The space is open by 9:45am.
+The Lab begins promptly at 10:00 am and ends at 12:30pm.
 During the first and last 15 minutes of Lab there is a facilitated sharing circle.

 We strongly request that you arrive on time and stay until the end whenever possible.
 We find that participation in the opening and closing circles creates group cohesion, personal safety, and deepens our dances.
 In the circle we invite you to speak your intentions for the Lab, communicate any injuries that might affect your dance, and offer any personal sharings related to your dancing for the day.
 While the circle is a chance to share, it is not a time to fix or be fixed.
 We do not encourage cross talk (unless requested by the speaker), or debate.
 We also request that sharings come from your direct experience (“I” statements) in the moment rather than abstract thoughts or a prepared agenda as these things tend to take us away from the dance.